Mendiants are simply French chocolate disks topped with nuts and dried fruits.

 - white almonds are for the Dominicans.

 However, over time things have become a bit de-robed!
-Modern confectioners are adding orange peel, pistachio nuts, candied ginger and now I've added goji berries soaked in Kirsch (only because I forgot to buy some cranberries).
-In true French style at Easter, even French chocolate fish and mini praline eggs.
+Modern confectioners add orange peel, pistachio nuts, candied ginger and cranberries (even goji berries).
+In true French Easter chocolate style, add French chocolate fish ('fritures')and mini praline eggs.
 See more topping ideas below.

+There's no need for any particular chocolate mould.
 As you can see, I've just used baking parchment to spoon the melted chocolate and - using the back of a spoon - form circles directly onto the sheet without any guide.
-There's no need!
 They don't need to be absolutely perfect: the spoon actually does make them into circles themselves.

 Do I need to Temper Chocolate for Mendiants?